Shinobi Legions: Gameplay

-The four ninjutsu techniques from earlier Shinobi games have also disappeared.
-Instead, Sho gains his special abilities by picking up various items scattered across each level.
-Among them are simple power-ups (yellow and red orbs to restore his hit points) or temporary ninjutsu abilities, such as the Great Sword or the Bunshin clone shield against enemy attacks.
+Shinobi Legions is a 2-D side-scrolling hack and slash platform game in which the player controls Sho, the ninja protagonist of the game.
+The game has largely similar gameplay to previous games in the Shinobi series - The Revenge of Shinobi (1989) and Shinobi III: Return Of The Ninja Master - but also introduces new elements.
+As well as shurikens, which are secondary ranged weapons, the players primary weapon in the game is a katana, which can be used by the player either as an offensive tool for a close-range attack or as a defensive tool for blocking enemy projectiles.
+Power-ups can be found scattered throughout levels or defeated enemies which, when obtained, gives the player a temporary boost to either health or offense, such as how yellow and red orbs can regain lost hit points.
+Alongside power-ups, the player can also obtain permanent health upgrades by picking up enough blue orbs.

-In each level blue orbs called life spheres can be found.
-Every time the player collects ten of them, Sho gains one life.
-Some item crates contain bombs that will damage Sho if he is standing too near.
+The majority of gameplay takes place in 2-D linear levels, containing various obstacles and enemies that must be traversed to progress.
+At the end of a level, a boss battle will take place.
+The player is given a number of lives, which are lost if Sho loses all his available hit points or falls in a pit and the game ends when the player runs out of lives, although the player can continue from their most recent stage.
+Occasionally, such as after completing a level, a FMV cut scene will play as a way of bridging levels and advancing the games plot.

 Plot

 Years of civil war have brought the ninjutsu code and its warriors to the brink of extinction.
 A ninjutsu master selects three children to carry on the ninja traditions for the next generation: two brothers, Kazuma and Sho, and his own daughter Aya.
 He begins to train them.

 Fifteen years pass.
 The oldest boy, Kazuma, begins to reject all the ninjutsu teachings, save for the technique of strength.
 Obsessed with power, Kazuma demands that the master teach him the ultimate technique.
 The master refuses, and Kazuma vows to return one day and take revenge.
 Sho and Aya continue their studies and master the ninjutsu teachings.

 Kazuma returns with an army and the resources to build a fortress.
 Although the old master has died, his pupils contain the secrets of the ultimate technique.
 Kazuma sets up a trap to lure Sho into his hideout, and kidnaps Aya to use her as a bait.

 In the ending, Kazuma sacrifices himself to save Aya and Sho from an explosion.